woejefe/PiP_Video_Window/README.md

 python PiPViewer.pyw
 ```

-After launching, use the keyboard shortcuts above to change sources or resize the
+After launching, use the buttons to change sources.
-preview.
 The window always stays on top of other applications.

 ## Dependencies